is part of the Global Exhibitions Division of Informa PLC

-Joe M. El-Khoury, Assistant Professor of Laboratory Medicine, Yale University, USA
+By Joe M. El-Khoury, Assistant Professor of Laboratory Medicine, Yale University, USA, 16 January 2017

 Mass spectrometry has historically been limited to research laboratories, but the advent of soft ionization techniques such as electrospray ionization (ESI) and matrix assisted laser desorption ionization (MALDI) in the late 1980s, for which the inventers were jointly awarded the 2002 Nobel prize in Chemistry, rendered liquid chromatography-tandem mass spectrometry (LC-MS/MS) an indispensable tool for analyses of small and macro-molecules in biological fluids.
 Recent improvements in sensitivity and affordability have encouraged the adoption of this technology for routine applications in the clinical laboratory.
 Initially, clinical labs focused on its utilisation on drugs of abuse confirmation, newborn screening, and steroid analysis.
 Today, clinical applications of mass spectrometry are being used in almost all areas of laboratory medicine, including microbiology, anatomic pathology, genetic disorders and pharmacogenetics, immunology, endocrinology and toxicology.
 In addition, the rapid proliferation of this technology over the last two decades has had a tremendous impact on the quality of the results clinical laboratories report, even those that do not have MS. Standardisation of assays for creatinine, steroids, lipids, hemoglobin A1c, vitamin D and troponin are all based on MS as the primary reference method.
 The technology continues to adapt and expand into new areas of opportunity, including direct tissue analysis and imaging and point-of-care diagnostics.
 In this article, we review the factors that led to the widespread adoption of MS in the clinical laboratory and discuss its strengths, weaknesses, opportunities and threats.